mliu0515/FourPartPy/README.md

 Download the files and then start writing your own music using a terminal entry prompt by running "python3 inputterclass.py" in terminal or the command line.

 ### Further projects from this code
-we want to make a program which will analyze the music that people enter according to the four part writing rules created by Bach.
+We want to make a program which will analyze the music that people enter according to the four part writing rules created by Bach.

 ### Authors
 Isadora White, May Liu